Exposing your Homelab

 This method works in a very similar way to the Port forward technique above, however rather than opening the ports needed for web traffic, you open up the ports needed for a VPN server, and tunnel your traffic through that.
 This removes the ability for just anyone to access your applications, and requires you to install client software on any devices which require access, but yields a very secure and versatile connection model.
 You will however still need to manage dynamic DNS if your house doesn’t have a static IP.

 Because traffic flows between your device and the VPN server in your house over an encrypted VPN connection, it’s incredibly secure regardless of what’s going over it - even unencrypted HTTP traffic.
-This means that assuming your VPN is setup properly, it doesn’t matter how the applications themselves are setup.
+This means that assuming your VPN is configured properly, it doesn’t matter how the applications themselves are set up.

 VPN servers are incredibly lightweight, and will easily run on a Raspberry Pi.
 PiVPN in a great and simple way to get started.
 Contrary to its name, it can be installed on any Debian-based machine.